Textual Unlearning Gives a False Sense of Unlearning: Experiments

 \subsection{Evaluations on Textual Unlearning Auditing}

-In this subsection, we evaluate our proposed auditing method, U-LiRA+, across five unlearning methods under various settings, as shown in Figure~\ref{fig:auditing}.
+In this subsection, we evaluate our proposed auditing method, U-LiRA+, across five unlearning methods on \textit{SynthPAI-inc} dataset, as shown in Figure~\ref{fig:auditing}.
 We employ the SOTA auditing method U-LiRA as a baseline~\cite{hayes2024inexact}.
-Detailed implementation of the auditing methods is provided in Appendix D. We default the unlearning ratio to $1\%$.
+Detailed implementation of U-LiRA+ and results on \textit{SynthPAI-age} dataset are provided in Appendix~\ref{Appx:auditing}.
+We default the unlearning ratio to $1\%$.
 We employ the True-Positive Rate at a low False-Positive Rate ($TPR@0.1\%FPR$) as the audit metric, reflecting how confidently an adversary compromises individual privacy.
 For $\mathcal{M}_{unlearn}$, a lower value indicates that the adversary has less confidence in distinguishing audit samples (unlearned and unseen samples), implying more successful unlearning.

-Through rigorous auditing of existing unlearning methods, our empirical results reveal that \textbf{the current auditing method significantly overestimates the effectiveness of unlearning mechanisms}.
-For instance, in the \textit{GA} audit results on the OPT-1.3b and \textit{SynthPAI-age}, the baseline suggests that \textit{GA} substantially reduces TPR on the unlearned model (from $21.01\%$ to $1.63\%$).
-However, our U-LiRA+ method shows that TPR remains at $17.23\%$ on $\mathcal{M}_{unlearn}$, indicating that the adversary can still effectively distinguish audit samples.
-Moreover,\textbf{ while \textit{Retrain} could achieve a thorough erasure, inexact unlearning methods typically present a false sense of unlearning}.
+Through rigorous auditing of existing unlearning methods, our empirical results reveal that the current auditing method significantly overestimates the effectiveness of unlearning mechanisms.
+For instance, in the audit results of \textit{KL} method on the OPT-1.3b model in Figure~\ref{fig:auditing}, the baseline suggests that \textit{KL} substantially reduces TPR on the unlearned model (from $12.25\%$ to $0.28\%$).
+However, our U-LiRA+ method shows that TPR remains at $41.60\%$ on $\mathcal{M}_{unlearn}$, indicating that the adversary can still effectively distinguish audit samples after unlearning.
+Moreover, while \textit{Retrain} could achieve a thorough erasure, inexact unlearning methods typically present a false sense of unlearning.
 Across various settings, inexact unlearning methods fail to effectively erase audited samples compared to \textit{Retrain}, as evidenced by the consistently high TPR observed with U-LiRA+.